valylab/monocle-test/README.md

 ```
 Create database `monocle-test-db` and import the file `monocle-test-db.sql`

-Update the credetial for your database if necessary
+Update the credential for your database if necessary